aws-samples/step-functions-workflows-collection/serverless-bedrock-video-content-summary/README.md

     cd serverless-bedrock-video-content-summary/typescript
     ```

-4. Modify the input of `sharedResourcesStack`, replace the `subEmail` variable with your own Email address:
+4. Modify the input of `sharedResourcesStack` in file `./typescript/bin/bedrock-workflow.ts`, replace the `subEmail` variable with your own Email address:
     ```typescript
     const sharedResourcesStack = new SharedResourcesStack(app, 'SharedResourcesStack', {
         subEmail: 'you@email.address', // <- replace with your Email